peterdurham/code-boost/content/blog/next-js-setup/index.md

 - added next scripts: `dev`, `build`, and `start` to the package.json file.

 Take some time now to look through the `index.js` file in the `pages` folder.
 This will be our homepage route and this file provides some examples of various **Next** features.
-This page will likely change with new versions of Next, but still contains examples of how to handle metadata with `next/head` and setup inline CSS styles (locally or globally) with `<style jsx>` tags.
+This boilerplate page will likely change with new versions of Next, but still contains examples of how to handle metadata and setup inline CSS styles (locally or globally).

 ## Pages and Routing